Victorm0612/MultySoftware/api/README.md

 # Nodejs BackEnd

-The api from MultySoftware will be created with Nodejs and Serializer.
+Api from MultySoftware will be created with Nodejs and Serializer.

 ## Available Scripts